gecr07/C-/README.md

 ***Ejemplos:***

 MB_ICONERROR: A flag used with MessageBox to display an error icon.

 WS_EX_LEFT: The default extended window style.
 This causes the window to have left-aligned properties.

 WS_OVERLAPPEDWINDOW: A window style indicating that the window should be a parent window with a title bar, size box, and others elements typical of top-level windows.

+ ## Windows Types

+***Tipos Win32, que son alias para tipos integrados.
+Estos tipos están en mayúsculas.
+Los tipos de alias utilizados en este programa son:***

+TCHAR: The generic character type.
+If UNICODE is defined, this is a wchar_t.
+Otheriwse, it is a char.

+UINT: An unsigned integer.
+Used to represent the message identifier in window procedures, and other purposes.

+WPARAM: In Win16, this was a WORD argument (hence the W prefix).
+With the introduction of Win32, however, this is now a UINT_PTR.
+This illustrates the point of these Windows aliases; they are there to protect programs from change.

+LPARAM: This is a LONG argument (LONG_PTR in Win64).

+PTSTR: The P means pointer.
+The T means generic character, and the STR means string.
+Thus, this is a pointer to a TCHAR string.
+Other string types include:

+LPTSTR: Same as PTSTR

+LPCTSTR: Means const TCHAR *

+PCTSTR: Same as LPCTSTR

+LPWSTR: Wide string (wchar_t *)

+LPCWSTR: Means const wchar_t *

+PWSTR: Same as LPWSTR

+and much more As you can see, the Win32 types can be a hassle to understand, especially with so many synonymous types, which is an artifact of Win16.
+LRESULT: This type is used to represent the return value of window procedures.
+It is usually a LONG (hence the L).